Peeyush4/Real-time-Image-segmentation/README.md

+# Real-time Image Segmentation
+To run this, we ned a GPU (even works in local PCs with a GPU) to have a better effect.
+I ran on a Nvidia RTX 4070 mobile with 8GB memory on 140W.

 ## Each folder/file information

 files/: This is the place where each model information along with .pth file and proof that we used models like PPLite B50, T50, STDC and DDRNet and all models' plots.